Need an EPC in Campbell Park?

 From April 2020, all dwellings for rental will need to have a valid EPC on the EPC register.
 The EPC rates the energy efficiency of a home from A-G. For rental, the EPC has to be a minimum rating of an E, unless a valid exemption has been applied for.

 An Energy Performance Certificate typically costs between £50 – £120.
-This is dependent upon size of property and location.
-Usually it is cheaper if going straight to a certified Assessor rather than through a 3rd party for instance an Estate Agent or a marketing company.
+This depends upon size of property and location.
+Typically it is cheaper if going directly to an approved Assessor instead of through a third party for instance an Estate Agent or a marketing company.

 What Customers Are Saying